Credits for the Bachelor of Arts degree

 The notation “NG” is used only when an instructor has been unable to award a final grade; it must be replaced by a letter grade or Incomplete before the beginning of the next semester.
 Failure to resolve “NG” grades or overdue Incomplete grades will result in the grade being converted to “F” by the close of the following semester.

 Occasionally, students may seek to drop or withdraw from a course for which they have registered.
-Students may do so up to the deadline simply by consulting their advisor and submitting a Drop form in the Office of the Registrar, as long as this does not leave them with fewer than four credits of course work (a normal course load).
-Students seeking to adjust their schedule below a normal course load or seeking to withdraw from a course after the deadline must petition the Committee on Academic Standing to do so and are urged to meet with one of the deans in the Academic Advising Center to review the circumstances of their request before submitting it to the committee.
+If registered for five or more credits, they may do so themselves prior to the drop deadline via web registration.
+If students wish to drop below four credits of coursework (a normal course load) or are seeking to withdraw from a course after the deadline, they must petition the Committee on Academic Standing to do so and are urged to consult with one of the Student Success Advisors in the Academic Advising Center to review the circumstances of their request before submitting it to the committee.
 When such requests are granted, the course will normally appear on the student’s transcript with the notation “WD.”
-A student who wishes to withdraw from a course after the deadline without permission will receive a “WF” or “Withdrawal with Failure,” computed in the G.P.A. as a failing grade.

 Students may elect to audit a course (register for it without doing the work that would earn academic credit) with the permission of the instructor.
 Students seeking to audit a course must submit a Course Override form, signed by the instructor, to the Office of the Registrar by the audit deadline.
 Students may not switch a course from credit status to audit status after this deadline.
 The grade “AU” designates successful completion of a course as an auditor and is assigned only when the student has met the requirements of the instructor for attendance and participation as an auditor throughout the semester.